gitarman94/PatchPilot/README.md

 │           system_info.rs            # Collects system information (e.g., CPU, RAM, OS version) to send back to the server.
 │           updater.rs                # Manages the update process, including checking for available updates and applying them.
 │
-└───templates                        # HTML templates used by the Flask server for the web UI.
+└───templates                        # HTML templates used by the Rust server for the web UI.
         client.html                   # Template displaying the list of all registered clients in the admin dashboard. client_detail.html            # Template for showing detailed information about a specific client (e.g., status, updates, system info). dashboard.html                # Main dashboard template that aggregates information about all clients and allows admin actions.

 ```